jeppebayer/EcoGenetics/NOTEBOOK.md

 - Change folder for final .bam file to be the population_genetics folder for the sample - same for the associated .bai file.
 - Package all scripts relating to 02_data_preparation, with the exception of the init script, to be in a single folder called "core" or "modules" or something of the sort

+### **17/11-2022**

+Data preparation master script has been completed.
+Working on small overhaul to script 01 for indexing reference genomes.
+Working on script 03 to create initial analysis files for all population genetics samples.
+For every sample there is to be a pileup, VCF, SFS-complete, SFS-intergenic and SFS-nonsyn file.
+All are to be placed in the corresponding sample folder.
+Looking into the use of cactus for multiple sequence alignment.
+I have gotten a workflow from Jilong.
+Looking into genome assembly and annotation.
+I have gotten workflow files from Jilong.

+Need to do some general housekeeping and reorganization of files.
+Also have some pictures data need to made to schematics and need new illustrations for some proccesses.

 ---

 ## **JOBS**